smitpi/PSToolKit/docs/docs/Write-Message.md

 ### -Message
 Message to display.
-This can be an array of strings as well, to have different colors in the text.
+This can be an array of strings as well, to have different colours in the text.

 ```yaml
 Type: String[]